Do I Have to Pass My Theory Test Before Learning to Drive?

 With Collingwood Learner Driver Insurance you can purchase Short Term Learner Driver Insurance or Annual Learner Driver Insurance.
 We also offer all of the major types of cover and also a range of optional extras.
 A Collingwood Learner Driver policy can also run alongside full insurance on somebody else’s car.

 A Collingwood Learner Driver Insurance policy must be cancelled when you pass your practical driving test.
-Upon cancellation of your Learner Driver Insurance Policy we may be able to offer you a quote as a New Driver.
+Upon cancellation of your learner driver insurance policy we may be able help you find insurance as a full licence holder with one of our affiliates,

 That’s the easy part!
 Simply visit our Learner Driver Insurance to get started.